Editorial Review

 Topical Layer

-Apply a GHK-Cu serum (concentration of 1-2%) to clean skin morning and evening.
-Follow with a peptide-rich moisturizer containing Matrixyl or Argireline for additional collagen support and wrinkle reduction.
-A 2014 study published in Skin Pharmacology and Physiology confirmed that GHK-Cu at 1% concentration significantly increased collagen production in photodamaged skin after 12 weeks.
+A 2014 study in Skin Pharmacology and Physiology confirmed that GHK-Cu at 1% greatly increased collagen production in photodamaged skin after 12 weeks.

 Oral Supplementation

-Research protocols suggest 10-15g of hydrolyzed collagen peptides daily, ideally with 500mg of vitamin C to support collagen synthesis.
-Marine collagen peptides may offer superior bioavailability for skin-specific benefits due to their smaller molecular weight (typically 1,000-3,000 Da vs. 5,000-10,000 Da for bovine-derived).
-Research shows marine collagen peptides achieve peak plasma concentration approximately 1.5 hours after ingestion, with hydroxyproline-containing dipeptides detectable in skin tissue within 4 hours.
+Research protocols suggest 10-15g of hydrolyzed collagen peptides daily, ideally with 500mg of vitamin C. Marine collagen peptides may offer better bioavailability for skin due to their smaller molecular weight (1,000-3,000 Da vs. 5,000-10,000 Da for bovine-derived).

 Lifestyle Amplifiers